matthewdeanmartin/markpickle/README.md

 # markpickle

-Lossy serialization of markdown to simple python data types and back.
+Markpickle is a Python library for lossy serialization of markdown to simple python data types and back.
 It will create predictable markdown from a python object, but can't turn all markdown files into sensible python objects (for that use a markdown library that creates an AST).
 I created this because I wanted a way to turn json into Markdown.

 For example this